gpltaylor/React-Code/README.md

 >You: "WTFF does that matter"

->IT: "We can't duplicate code, its too complicated and it will break"
+>IT: "We can't duplicate code, it's too complicated and it will break"

->You: "I will break your scull if you don't bugger off and get it done"
+>You: "I will break your skull if you don't bugger off and get it done"

 ```
 <Concat delimiter = ' ' name='fullName'>